mrclhl/trivago/README.md

 directory anddirectly go to the next step 'Run the application'.

 ## Run the application
-- Execute 'docker-compose' to run the postgresql database and the application
+- Execute 'docker-compose up' to run the postgresql database and the application
 - The application will be available via http://localhost:8080/

 #### Documentation